sciencehistory/kithe/guides/derivatives.md

 # Kithe Derivatives

 Kithe adds some additional features on top of Shrine 3.0+'s out of the box derivative feature.
-Shrine's derivative feature is very flexible and powerful, but also can be hard to get right.
+Shrine's derivative feature is very flexible and powerful, but can be a lot of pieces to get working properly for you.
+Kithe tries to set things up to work out of the box with a good setup for a digital collections/repository app, while still allowing you the full range of shrine powers.

 It would be a good idea to review shrine derivatives documentation:

 * https://shrinerb.com/docs/plugins/derivatives
 * https://shrinerb.com/docs/processing

-Kithe adds automatic derivative creation (only of `kithe_derivatives` processor) after promotion; and additional methods for defining and managing derivatives, including reliable concurrency-safe derivatives modification.
+Kithe adds automatic derivative creation after promotion (only of derivatives defined using kithe mechanisms for `kithe_derivatives` processor, more below); and additional methods for defining and managing derivatives, including reliable concurrency-safe derivatives modification.

 You don't have to use kithe's value-added derivative features, but we recommend it.